Bluscream/Enhanced_Steam_Standalone/README.md

 Credit
 ------

-Enhanced Steam Standalone is based on the work and plugin of [jshackles](https://github.com/jshackles) and Enhanced Steam contributors, and the injection/proxy is based on an idea and "implementation" of [7heo](https://github.com/7heo).
+Enhanced Steam Standalone is based on an idea (proxy/injection) and "implementation" of [7heo](https://github.com/7heo), and uses the Enhanced Steam javascript plugin from [jshackles](https://github.com/jshackles) and Enhanced Steam contributors.
 All this repository's content has been released under GPL v2, unless noted otherwise (for other software such as nginx and rinetd).